MESH ONLINECODENAME:

-Invoking gets you one result; watching gets you the ongoing facts.
-This is the "observe" half of the loop — what lets an agent recover from a partial failure instead of trusting a single return value (Submitted Is Not Completed).
+Invoking gets you one result.
+Watching gets you the ongoing facts: the events the work emits while it happens.
+This is the observe half of the agent loop, and it is what lets you recover from a partial failure instead of trusting a single return value — see Submitted Is Not Completed.

 Subscribe to typed events